viniciusLambert/disaster-response-pipeline/README.md

 Is important to say that this dataset is imbalanced (ie some labels like water have few examples).
 This imbalance could be affected the precision and recall of some categories.

-If you know were i can found more data, contact me!! <3
+If you know where I can find more data, contact me!! <3

 ## File Descriptions <a name="files"></a>

 There are 4 important folders in this project:
-    - notebooks: Jupyter noteeboks used to protorype the code.
+    - notebooks: Jupyter notebooks used to prototype the code.
     - data: Data CSVs and ETL python code.
     - models: ML pipeline code.
     - app: Flask web app